Back to articles

 Mycobacteria grow more rapidly and reliably in a liquid culture medium compared with the solid medium.

 Presumptive colonies from culture medium are further identified by biochemical tests such as niacin test, nitrate reductase test, tween 80 hydrolysis, arylsulfatase test, and urease test.
-M.tuberculosis shows positive niacin, nitrate reduction, and urease test.
+M. tuberculosis is niacin-positive, nitrate-reduction-positive, and urease-positive; niacin positivity is the classic feature distinguishing it from most non-tuberculous mycobacteria.

 Molecular Diagnosis